Taylor Walls Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

+- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in the league.

-- The Athletics' 6.34 team ERA ranks last across all league pitching staffs.
+- The Athletics' 6.26 team ERA ranks last across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.